laurelrr/AlphaTracker/Manual/Tracking.md

 In your command window, locate the terminal prompt.
 Open this application.
 Then, find the folder that contains the `AlphaTracker` repository that you just downloaded.
 Then inside the terminal window, change the directory as follows: `cd /path/to/AlphaTracker`.

-1. Create conda enviroment with dependencies by typing in the following:
+1. Create conda environment with dependencies by typing in the following:
 ```bash
 conda env create -f environment.yml
 ```

-If the above command line failed, please install the packages in the environment.yml that are failed to install manually and then run the following command line:
+If the above command line failed, please manually install the packages in the environment.yml that failed to install and then run the following command line:
 ```bash
 conda activate alphatracker
 conda env update --file environment.yml
 ```
-2. install pytorch following the guide from [Pytorch Website](https://pytorch.org/get-started/previous-versions/).

-(The code is tested with pytorch 0.4.0, pytorch 0.4.1)

 ### Install YOLO